 Giggling at somber times can enlighten you

 Wait a minute.
-He is a school boy.
-Alexander was all of 14 years old yesterday while attending the Tibetan Buddhist Center of Philadelphia along with his mother.
-I was sitting next to the youth and about halfway through the gathering, a sound erupted from the other side of the room.
-It sound like someone adjusting a metal chair on the wooden floor, but to a young mind like that of Alexander, it also sounded like someone farting.
+He is a schoolboy.
+Alexander was just 14 years old yesterday when he attended the Tibetan Buddhist Center of Philadelphia with his mother.
+I was sitting next to the youth, and about halfway through the gathering, a sound erupted from the other side of the room.
+It sounds like someone adjusting a metal chair on the wooden floor, but to a young mind like that of Alexander, it also sounded like someone farting.
 Continue reading

 Truth revealed in trial despite the lawyer